Business Systems Analyst - Centurion - R45k to R50k Per month (Contract) at e-Merge IT Recruitment - IT-Online

 You will be responsible for analysing problems, co-creating solutions with the development team and workshop facilitation to collect client requirements and perform analysis for projects.

 If you are goal-drive, self-motivated, and have an interest in cutting edge technologies this might just be the Opportunity for you.
-SEND ME YOUR CV!
+SEND ME YOUR CV ASAP!

 Requirements: